Mrhaloka/multi-thread-telegram-bot/README.md

 ============
 go cpanel/software/setup python app.

-Setup new application , after you created a new app u need install some modules , add flask , requests ,mysqlconnector and then click update now we need go and change passenger_wsgi.py delete all code in the passenger_wsgi.py and then replace "from myapp import application" if your project name isnt myapp u need change the myapp with your project name
+Setup new application , after you created a new app u need install some modules , add flask , requests ,mysqlconnector,python-telegram-bot and then click update now we need go and change passenger_wsgi.py delete all code in the passenger_wsgi.py and then replace "from myapp import application" if your project name isnt myapp u need change the myapp with your project name